Nintendo 64 Architecture

 Audio

-Before we go into the details, let’s define the two endpoints of the N64’s audio sub-system:
+Before we go into the details, let’s define the two endpoints of the N64’s audio subsystem:

 Now, how do we connect both ends?
 Consoles normally include a dedicated audio chip that does the work for us.
-Unfortunately, the Nintendo 64 doesn’t have such dedicated chip, so this task is distributed across these components:
+Unfortunately, the Nintendo 64 doesn’t have a dedicated chip, so this task is distributed across these components:

 Image